Best Trivets for Countertops: Quartz & Granite Protection Guide 2026

 The natural quartz dust and mineral flakes in the slab can handle a lot of heat, but the engineered stone is held together by polymer resins, which make up about 10% of the countertop’s volume.
 These resins make quartz very flexible and resistant to stains, but they don’t do well with heat.

-These resins can only handle temperatures up to about 300°F (150°C).
+These resins can withstand temperatures of only about 300°F (150°C) — far short of the heat tolerance of natural granite, which forms under much more extreme geothermic conditions.
 If you put a hot frying pan or baking dish straight from the oven on the surface, the resin will melt, burn, and leave a cloudy or yellow burn mark that will never go away.
 You can’t just wipe or polish away this damage because it goes all the way through the material.

 To fix a burned quartz countertop, you usually have to cut out the damaged part and put in an epoxy patch, which doesn’t always match the original pattern.
 To keep quartz safe, always use a high-quality countertop trivet.